Iris Easy Flip Review, a Hands-On Test

 Iris Easy Flip Design

 The Iris Easy Flip has a standard flip-phone design.
-On the front, you’ll find its 2.8-inch external screen that displays the date, time, and notifications.
-On the side of the phone, you’ll find the 3.5mm headphone jack and the volume rocker, which can be used while the phone is closed.
-On the other side, you’ll find the USB-C port, as well as a dedicated camera button.
-The camera can also be opened while the phone is closed, if you want to take a quick selfie.
+On the front, you’ll find its 2.8-inch external screen that displays the date, time and notifications.
+On the side of the phone, you’ll find the 3.5-millimeter headphone jack and the volume rocker, which can be used while the phone is closed.
+On the other side, you’ll find the USB-C port and a dedicated camera button.
+If you want to take a quick selfie, the camera can also be opened while the phone is closed.

 When you open the phone, you’ll find another 2.8-inch screen.
 Beneath it, you’ll find the phone’s backlit keypad.
-These soft keys will open notifications and messages, respectively.
-You’ve also got your call and end call buttons, as well as dedicated buttons for your favorite contacts, speaker, and clear.
+The soft keys will open notifications and messages, respectively.
+You’ve also got your Call and End Call buttons and dedicated buttons for your favorite contacts, speaker and clear.
 The latter can be used to return to the previous screen.

 >> Read more: The Best Phones With Big Buttons